 Temper tantrums?
 They’re so passé.
 Turns out, toddlers just aren’t living up to their terrible twos reputation.
-In a surprising new study, scientists found that fewer than 10 percent of young children have daily temper tantrums.
+In a surprising study, scientists found that fewer than 10 percent of young children have daily temper tantrums.

 “We found that intense, exhausting temper tantrums do not typically occur on a regular basis,” says study author Lauren Wakschlag, PhD, a professor of medical social sciences at Northwestern University Feinberg School of Medicine in Chicago.